Answer a few simple questions to make your document in minutes

 Securely sign online and invite others to sign

-Making an Arkansas Healthcare Power of Attorney
+FAQs about making an Arkansas Medical Power of Attorney

-An Arkansas Healthcare Power of Attorney is a legal document that grants a selected person permission to make healthcare decisions on your behalf, such as accepting or refusing a specific medical treatment, if you cannot do so.
+An Arkansas Medical Power of Attorney is a legal document that grants a selected person permission to make healthcare decisions on your behalf, such as accepting or refusing a specific medical treatment, if you cannot do so.